mattzager/php-app-migration/README.md

 4. After this step, let's ensure the services and routes are working as expected.
 In the OpenShift Console, navigate to "Networking > Routes" (select 'vmimported' in the "Project:" drop down) and click on the route location URL which should open a browser where you can see the PHP application output which reports your visitor number and which host served the web page.

 ## Migration
 In this section you will be using OpenShift's Source to Image (S2I) tools to build a new container image from the original PHP application code, store that image in OpenShift's container registry, deploy 2 instances of the container native version of the application, create a service to expose and load balance between those 2 instances and add that service to the existing route to be able to replace the legacy VM services when they are shut down.
-The new container base web applications will continue to use the VM based database.
+The new container based web applications will continue to use the VM based database.

 1. Create a new build to deploy the web application in containers, and update the route to include the new containers service.
    ```sh